isocialcomplexlab/SLAM/SemanticSLAM/README.md

 ## Semantic Map Data
 `/script/labs.csv` -> Contains information related to the semantic map, in addition to prohibited and mandatory items for each laboratory;

-`/rtabmap.db` -> File with the information that RTAB-Map uses to create the semantic map*;
+`/rtabmap.db` -> File with the information that RTAB-Map uses to create the semantic map*.
+[Download Here](https://drive.google.com/file/d/1FqmFN3MPoF-1U2lYamiu10YHtx2_1Sbv/view?usp=sharing));

 *by default it should be in `/home/use/.ros/`.
 If you want to create the map from scratch, the file must be deleted.

+## Dataset
+Dataset used to train YOLO: [https://universe.roboflow.com/pgcmarcelo-tranche-junior/pgc-marcelo-tranche-junior](https://universe.roboflow.com/pgcmarcelo-tranche-junior/pgc-marcelo-tranche-junior)

 ---
 Commands